shikhirsingh/ExtJS-AppCamp-Govt/Instructions/06-Routes/README.md

 # App Camp - LAB 6

-In this lab, we will connect the sidebar with Main
+In this lab, we will setup routues so that the Center view can be changed with the sidebar

 ## Step 1: Create new views

-* Unzip [this zip file](main.zip) and place it's contents in the appcamp/app/view folder.
+* Unzip [this zip file](view.zip) and place it's contents in the appcamp/app/view folder.
 Your folder structure should look like this after moving files :
 ```
 appcamp/
 ├── app/